10 Secluded Cabins in Vermont to Escape with Your Dog

 Outlet shopping and great restaurants in Manchester are less than 10 minutes away.
 While dogs are welcome in this Vermont cabin, other types of animals are not.

-Read Next: 17 of the Best Things to do in Manchester, Vermont
+Read Next: 17 of the Best Things to Do in Manchester, Vermont

 Best time to visit this Vermont cabin: Summer, fall, or winter!

-Outdoor recreation near Winhall: The cabin is located near the Green Mountain National Forest, which is great for hiking.
+Outdoor recreation near Winhall: The cabin is located near the Green Mountain National Forest, which is excellent for hiking.
 Another great spot to hike and swim is Jamaica State Park, which is about 10 miles south of the cabin.
 If you visit in the winter, you will be within a half-hour of incredible skiing at Bromley, Stratton, and Magic Mountains.

 Cabin pet fee: None